The Red Necklace: Plot

 During her father's fête one night, she overhears a heated conversation between the Marquis and his friend, Madame Perrien.
 Fearful for her life, she begs him to lend her money to repay her debts to Kalliovski.
 However, the Marquis refuses and ignores her warning that his own dealings with the Count will backfire.
 Perrien is indeed later murdered by Kalliovski, much to the Marquis' horror.
 He gradually descends further and further into madness.

 The chateau is soon destroyed by a mob, prompting Sido and her father to escape through a secret tunnel with the help of their servants and are given refuge by another of The Marquis' friend, the Duchesse de Lamantes.

+Over the next few years, Yann gradually adapts to English society, but seems to have lost his gift to throw his voice and read minds.
+He becomes keen to learn about Têtu's telekinetic abilities, known as the 'threads of light'.
+One day, he meets a Romani family: Talo Cooper, his wife Orlenda, and his grandfather, Tobias.
+After Orlenda reads his fortune, Tobias successfully teaches Yann how to see and control the threads of light and gives him a magic talisman.

+Yann soon receives news from Cordell that Têtu is alive.
+At the same time, the body of an old acquaintance of the Marquis is found by the Thames, prompting Yann suspicions about Kalliovski's involvemnt after Cordell notices his necklace around the victim's neck.

+When word reaches Yann and the Laxtons that Kalliovski intends on making Sido his bride, he promptly returns to France in the hopes of rescuing her and reuniting with Têtu.

-Yann eventually returns to Paris and his old home, now renamed the Théâtre de la Liberté, and reunites with Têtu, Didier, the caretaker of the theatre, and Monsieur Aulard, the manager.
-Têtu is overjoyed to see him and that he too can see the threads of light, and finally tells him the truth about his father.
+Upon Yann's return to Paris, he visits his old home, now renamed the Théâtre de la Liberté, and reunites with Têtu, Didier, the caretaker of the theatre, and Monsieur Aulard, the manager.
+Têtu is overjoyed to see him, and that he too can now see the threads of light, before finally revealing him the truth about his parentage.